UW-GDA/Redlining_Temp/README.md

 </p>

 ## Datasets & URL
 * **Landsat 8 OLI/TIRS Collection 2 atmospherically corrected surface reflectance**[^1]: Using the Google Earth engine, I applied the approach described below to extract the average land surface temperature for 2021 and 2013.
 Based on the data source, I calculated the land surface temperature of HOLC-graded neighborhoods for 2021 and 2013.
+The Landsat 8 satellite has a 16-day repeat cycle.
+By filtering Landsat 8 satellite observations for Portland using the approach below, average land surface temperatures for 2021 and 2013 were calculated.
 * **NLCD[^2] (National LandCover Database)**: The proportion of tree canopy cover and impervious surfaces was measured using the NLCD datasets for 2021 and 2013.
 * **Mapping Inequality[^3]**: It was used for HOLC-graded neighborhood boundaries.
 * **American Community Survey Data[^4]**: Total population and housing units were derived from the NHGIS website.
 However, they were not used for geospatial analysis.